ljsinclair/featurebase-docs/_includes/community/com-ingest-csv-header-flag.md

 ### Define header for multiple CSV files with mismatched headers

 In this example, one CSV file has defined a header while the other has not.

-This mismatch is overcome by defining the `--header` then using `--ignore-header` to direct the ingest tool to ignore the header row in the source files.
+The mismatch is overcome by
+* defining the header using `--header`
+* ignoring the header rows in the data files using `--ignore-header`

 ```shell
 molecula-consumer-csv \